|pictures courtesy of Inky van Swelm|

-In 1980 he began making sculptures, mosaic decorations and various creative structures he displayed in the area behind the house.
+In 1980 he began making sculptures, mosaic decorations and various creative structures which he displayed in the area behind the house.

 The sculptures were made by applying cement to an iron frame and modelling the concrete into all kind of impersonations.

 Many of his sculptures have a rather airy appearance and some of them are shown as if fixed in a movement or are positioned in groups, remarkable features for a self-taught artist.

 Van den Brink has been doing a lot of mosaic works, decorating some of his sculptures with small pieces of colored glass, as the pictures show.

 The garden also has stand alone mosaic decorated panels.
 Van den Brink would use all kinds of small colorful items and gadgets in the mosaics, which he as a market trader easily and cheaply could obtain in large quantities.

 Large parts of the garden's surface have been covered mosaic-like with large plates.